MithrilJS/mithril.js/docs/mithril.component.md

 };
 ```

 However, it's recommended that you aggregate all of your requests in a single place instead of scattering them across multiple components.
-Aggregating requests in a top-level component makes it easier to replay the request chain (for example, you may need to fetch an updated list of items after you've saved something related to it) and it ensures the entire data set is loaded in memory before drilling down into the components (thus preventing the need for redundant AJAX calls for sibling components that need the same data).
+Aggregating requests in a top-level component makes it easier to replay the request chain (for example, fetching an updated list of items after you've saved something that changes that list), and it ensures the entire data set is loaded in memory before drilling down into nested components, avoiding redundant AJAX calls for sibling components that need the same data.
 Be sure to read the [Application Architecture section](components.md#application-architecture-with-components) to learn more about organizing componentized code.

 ---